 Original Medicare, Medicare Part D, and CHAMPVA

 You must still pay your Part B and Part D monthly premiums if you enroll in a drug plan.
 This would make your Part D plan the primary payer and CHAMPVA you’re secondary.
-CHAMPVA will then pick up some of your copays and coinsurance amounts left over from Medicare.
+CHAMPVA will pick up some of your copays and coinsurance amounts left over from Medicare.

 Medicare Advantage and CHAMPVA